Leash pulling is a huge but common problem for dog owners. Not only is pulling on the leash uncomfortable for you, but also for your dog.

 Humans and dogs aren’t compatible walking partners.
 A dog’s natural and comfortable walking pace is much faster than ours.
 During a walk, a dog’s primary concern is to run and explore the environment.
 Having to walk beside a person’s side requires a level of impulse control.
 As you can imagine, this can be difficult for some dogs to develop.

-Training your dog on how to walk or run on a leash may be the most difficult behavior for you to teach and for most dogs to learn.
+Training your dog on how to walk on a leash can be such a difficult behavior for you to teach.
 But by using positivity and encouragement, a stroll will become enjoyable for everyone.
 With all your help and encouragement, these dogs can change the habit of a lifetime.

 Why do dogs pull on the leash?